 In fact, it is highly likely that your prospective clients will expect to see an established presence on multiple social media platforms.

 It’s also imperative to remember that your branded social media should always be handled like a professional account.
-Even a single divisive tweet or political argument with another user can significantly damage your reputation.
+Your branded account is probably not the best place to start a political argument with your uncle that will distract from your work.

 Finally, having a strong presence on social media will also help you connect with clients in the future.
 As your following grows, so will your notoriety — by extension, you’ll become inherently more trustworthy.